OperationSpark/portfolio/README.md

         </nav>
 ````

 Here, we've added the same navigation on our home page, `index.html`.
 It's common to have the same navigation options across an entire website, so the user can get to wherever from wherever!
 Inside our `<nav>`, we have an unordered list, (`<ul>`), with 2 list items (`<li>`).
 This list items contain anchor tags (`<a>`).

+#### The Skinny on Anchor Tags

-Anchor tags are the original hypertext - they allow us to link one web page to another web page.
+Anchor tags are the original hypertext - they allow us to link one web page to another web page, and also making things on a web page, _clickable_.

+The text between the start and end of the tag, like the HERE in `<a>HERE</a>`, represents what the user will see on the web page as _clickable_.
+In our nav, our anchor links use the text `Home` and `Portfolio`, so that's what will be displayed to the user in the nav bar.
+But links can wrap images or `<div>` tags or other HTML elements, making them _clickable_.

 The first part of the `<a>` tag requires the `href` attribute.  `href` stands for hypertext reference, and this value is the URL or file path to the page or file we want the browser to load when a user _clicks_ on our link.
 The file paths `index.html` and `portfolio.html` are _relative_ paths, that is, they are relative in location to the file in which they occurr, in this case, the `portfolio.html` file.
 Paths that include the full hard-drive location or an Internet domain are considered _absolute_ paths, as in, the full

+#### Relative vs Absolute File Paths

-One way to think of relative vs absolute path is to describe where the person sitting next to you is located.
+One way to think of relative vs absolute paths is to describe _where_ the person sitting next to you is _located_.

 * Relative: "She's right next to me"
 * Absolute: "She's in the Universe, in the Milky Way galaxy, on planet Earth, in the north west hemisphere, in North America, in the United States, in Louisana, in New Orleans, in the CBD, in some office building, on the 17th floor, in room 1701, sitting at the desk number 1".

 Because we are able to relatively describe the location of the files to which we're linking in our website, we don't have to spell out their absolute path, and this is better for portability.
-If we were to use absolute paths, but then move our website to another location, the absolute paths would change, and our links would break.
+If we were to use absolute paths, but then move our website to another part of the file system or to another computer, the absolute paths would change, and our links would break.

-In example of describing where the person sitting next to you is located, if you both move to another room, the relative description stays the same, but the absolute description does not!
+In the example of describing _where_ the person sitting next to you is _located_, if you both move to another room, the relative description stays the same (right next to me), but the absolute description does not (we have to account for the fact that we're in a different room, at different desks, etc)!

-Ok, back to our nav links, the text between the start and tag `<a>HERE</a>` represents what the user will see on the web page as _clickable_.
-In our nav, our anchor links use the text `Home` and `Portfolio`, but links can wrap images or divs or other HTML elements, making them _clickable_.

 ### TODO 5 : Create the Main Content